mdn/content/files/en-us/web/api/workletsharedstorage/index.md

 - {{domxref("WorkletSharedStorage.get", "get()")}} {{Experimental_Inline}}
   - : Retrieves a value from the shared storage.
 - {{domxref("WorkletSharedStorage.length", "length()")}} {{Experimental_Inline}}
-  - : Returns the number of entries currently stored in shared storage for the current origin.
+  - : Returns the number of entries currently stored in the shared storage for the current origin.
 - {{domxref("WorkletSharedStorage.remainingBudget", "remainingBudget()")}} {{Experimental_Inline}}
   - : Returns the remaining navigation budget for the current origin.